stanleymca/embl-personmanagement/readme.txt

 	Person table will be created automatically once the server is started.

 --Application Detail
-	This application is for contact detail where we can perform CURD operation.
+	This application is for person management (contacts) where we can perform CURD operation.

 --Access API
 	I have implemented swagger to execute all the CURD operation for Person management.